 When I saw these berries I was definitely intent on creating with them.
 I did make a strawberry shortcake in honor of my parents (and the fact that we traditionally eat strawberry shortcake for dinner – not dessert but only shortcake and nothing else – at the beginning of the season.

 This strawberry and cream tart looks complex but it is super simple to make.
 The pate sucre is sweet and buttery – plus you can just push it into the pie pan – no rolling.
 The pastry cream is flavored with toasted marshmallow syrup but you can use vanilla or almond as well.
 I glazed it with raspberry jam because I think it makes the flavor a little deeper but you can use strawberry jam as well.

 They only baking you’ll do is to precook the crust — and you can do that a day ahead if you like.
 Let the strawberry and cream tart chill several hours before slicing so that you’ll get nice, clean slices.
-Here are links to the syrup and a tart pan if you don’t have one.
-Disclaimer: Amazon links in this post are monetized – I get a percentage from Amazon if you buy something.

 - ½ cup unsalted butter, at room temperature, cut into 8 pieces

 - 6 medium egg yolks

 - ¼ cup flour